 03.07 Reactive Inspection.
 A reactive inspection is a special inspection in response to an incident, allegation, or information obtained by NRC (e.g., report of a medical event, information obtained as a result of the issuance of a generic letter or bulletin, or other Federal agency interests).
 Reactive inspections may focus on one or several issues, and need not examine the rest of a licensee's program.
 If the reactive inspection does not cover the activities normally reviewed during a routine inspection, then it does not satisfy the requirement to inspect the licensee at the routine, established interval.

 03.08 Routine Inspection.
-Periodic, comprehensive inspection performed at a specified interval.
+Periodic, comprehensive inspection performed at a specified interval based on the activities authorized under the license.

 03.09 Risk Significant Radioactive Material (RSRM).
 RSRM refers to the values in

-Title 10 of the Code of Federal Regulations (10 CFR) .
-The terms “Quantities of Concern,” “Category 1 quantities,” and “Category 2 quantities” are synonymous with RSRM.
+Title 10 of the Code of Federal Regulations (10 CFR) Part 37 Appendix A. The terms “Quantities of Concern,” “Category 1 quantities,” and “Category 2 quantities” are synonymous with RSRM.

 03.10 Security Requirements.
 Requirements mandated by regulation, Order, license condition, or other legally binding requirements for certain licensees possessing or shipping RSRM.

 03.11 Special Inspection Activities.
 Those inspection activities specified in Section 2800-07 of this IMC where special guidance is needed.
-Those activities cover: 1) inspections of expired licenses, terminated licenses, and licensees undergoing decommissioning; 2) inspections of significantly expanded licensee programs; 3) reciprocity inspections; 4) temporary job-site or field inspections; 5) team inspections; 6) inspections of revoked or abandoned licenses; 7) general licensee inspections; 8) reactive inspections follow-up to escalated enforcement; ) inspections of Master Materials Licenses; and 1) inspections of licensees holding Nuclear Materials Management and Safeguards Systems Accounts (NMMSS).
+Those activities cover: 1) inspections of expired licenses, terminated licenses, and licensees undergoing decommissioning; 2) inspections of significantly expanded licensee programs; 3) reciprocity inspections; 4) temporary job-site or field office inspections; 5) team inspections; 6) inspections of revoked or abandoned licenses; 7) general licensee inspections; 8) reactive inspections; 9) follow-up to escalated enforcement; 10) inspections of Master Materials Licenses; and 11) inspections of licensees holding Nuclear Materials Management and Safeguards Systems Accounts (NMMSS).

 03.12 Team Inspections.
 For the purposes of this IMC only, team inspections are defined as those inspections conducted by three or more inspectors, or any materials inspection that includes a representative from outside NRC (other than members from a State’s Radiation Control Program).
 Often, at least one of the inspectors is included on the team because of specialty in a particular field, or at least one of the team members comes from a different region or Headquarters.
 Team inspections can be routine inspections of a major licensee, or reactive inspections in response to a particular incident or event.
 Team inspections do not include those where a supervisor or program office staff member accompanies an inspector to evaluate the inspector's performance.
 In this context, team inspections are not meant to cover Augmented Inspection Teams (AITs) or Incident Investigation Teams (IITs), described in Management Directive 8.3, “NRC Incident Investigation Program.”

-03.13 Telephonic Contacts. ontacts, made by telephone and documented in the docket file, as well as in the Agencywide Documents Access and Management System (ADAMS), to determine the status of licensee activities, assess compliance of Priority T licensees [See Section 05.05], or to exchange information with the licensee.
+03.13 Telephonic Contacts.
+Contacts, made by telephone and documented in the docket file, as well as in the Agencywide Documents Access and Management System (ADAMS), to determine the status of licensee activities, assess compliance of Priority T licensees [See Section 05.05], or to exchange information with the licensee.
 Examples of telephonic contacts include reminding a licensee that its license is near expiration, calling to determine whether there are sufficient licensee operations to conduct an onsite inspection, or calling to determine whether the licensee actively possesses licensed material.
 Telephonic contacts are not inspections.

 2800-04 RESPONSIBILITIES AND AUTHORITIES

-04.01 Director, Office .
+04.01 Director, Office Nuclear Material Safety and Safeguards (NMSS).

 Provides overall program direction for the NRC materials inspection program.